-A REFERENCE BOOK ON MACHINE DESIGN AND SHOP PRACTICE FOR THE MECHANICAL ENGINEER, DRAFTSMAN, TOOLMAKER AND MACHINIST.
+A REFERENCE BOOK ON MACHINE DESIGN AND SHOP PRACTICE FOR THE MECHANICAL ENGINDER.
+DRAFTSMAN, TOOLMAKER AND MACHINIST.

-MACHINERY'S Handbook comprises nearly 1400 pages of carefully edited and condensed data relating to the theory and practice of the machine-building industries.
-It is the first and only complete handbook devoted exclusively to the metal-working field, and contains in compact and condensed form the information and data collected by MACHINERY during the past twenty years.
-It is the one essential book in a library of mechanical literature, because it contains all that is of importance in the text-books and treatises on mechanical engineering practice.
-Price \$5.00. (£1).
+MACHINERY'S Hardbook comprises nearly 1400 pages of carefully edited and condensed data soluting to the theory and practice f the machine-building industries it is the first and only complete handbook devoted exclusively to the metal-working field, and contains in compact and condensed for 1 the information and lata collected by MACHINERY during the past twenty years.
+It is the mean end to book in a library of mechanical literature, because it contains all that is of importance in the text-books and treatises on mechanical engineering practice.
+Price 5.00. (£1).